Dario-Maselli/WebDevEssentials/README.md

 Part of the CreateJS suite, EaselJS provides a robust API for working with canvas elements, allowing for drawing and animating graphics with ease.

+#### SplideJS

+Splide is a lightweight, responsive, and modern slider/carousel library that is designed to be easy to use and customizable. being responisve, lightweight, customizable, easy access, modular and supporting multiple types.

 ### Some 3D graphics and animimations libraries

 #### Three.js